24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 When and Where

-In 2026 the 24 Hours of Winter event runs from just after sunrise on Saturday, February 21st, until 10:00 pm on Sunday, February 22nd.
-The event happens at Grouse Mountain at 6400 Nancy Greene Way which is at the very top of Capilano Road in North Vancouver.
+In 2026, the 24 Hours of Winter event runs from 8:30 am on Saturday, February 28th, until 9:00 pm on Sunday, March 1st.
+The event takes place at Grouse Mountain, 6400 Nancy Greene Way, at the very top of Capilano Road in North Vancouver.

 See below for transportation details (which include a free shuttle service).